100 Notable alumni of

 -

-Randal Howard Paul is an American physician and politician serving as the junior United States senator from Kentucky since 2011.
-A member of the Republican Party, he is a son of former three-time presidential candidate and 12-term U.S. representative from Texas, Ron Paul.
-Paul describes himself as a constitutional conservative and supporter of the Tea Party movement.
+Randal Howard Paul is an American politician serving as the junior United States senator from Kentucky since 2011.
+A member of the Republican Party, he is the chair of the Senate Homeland Security Committee.

 -